btccom/btcpool-ABANDONED/INSTALL.md

 * OS: `Ubuntu 14.04 LTS, 64 Bits`

-If you are the first time install btcpool, you could run `bash install/install_btcpool.sh` instead of exec these shell commands one by one.
+## Build

----
+If you are the first time build btcpool, you could run `bash install/install_btcpool.sh` instead of exec these shell commands one by one.

-## Depends
+### Depends

 ```
 apt-get update